Steady-state simulation of reflected Brownian motion and related stochastic networks: Exact simulation of reflected compound Poisson processes

 \end{theorem}

-\begin{proof} This follows directly from classical results about random walks (see \citet{Gut_2009}).
-In particular it follows that $E_{0}^{\prime}(\exp\left( \delta T_{m}\right) )<\infty$.
-The rest of the survey follows from elementary properties of compound geometric random variables arising from the acceptance / rejection procedure. \end{proof}
+\begin{pf} This follows directly from classical results about random walks; see \citet{Gut2009}.
+In particular it follows that $E_{0}^{\prime}(\exp ( \delta T_{m} ) )<\infty$.
+The rest of the proof follows from elementary properties of compound geometric random variables arising from the acceptance/rejection procedure. \end{pf}

 We are more interested, however, in complexity properties as the network increases.
-We shall impose some regularity conditions that allow us to consider a sequence of systems indexed by the dimension $d$.
-We shall grow the size of the network in a meaningful way, in particular, we need to make sure that the network remains stable as the dimension $d$ increases.
+We shall impose some regularity conditions that allow us to consider a sequence of systems indexed by the number of dimensions $d$.
+We shall grow the size of the network in a meaningful way; in particular, we need to make sure that the network remains stable as the dimension $d$ increases.
 Additional regularity will also be imposed.

-\textbf{\emph{Assumptions:}}
+\emph{Assumptions}: